agude/raspberry-pi-twitter-bot/README.md

 `t -c ~/myconfig 'Tweet tweet'`

-If you try to send a tweet that is too long, an `ValueError` and not post the Tweet.
+If you try to send a tweet that is too long, the program raises an `ValueError` and does not post the Tweet.